madetech/learn/core-skills/infrastructure/README.md

 - Run the image with your choice of IaaS.
 - Make the service highly available
 - Draw a diagram of your infrastructure
+- Demonstrate that you can remove an instance, and your infrastructure will self heal
-- Demonstrate that you can remove an instance without causing any downtime.
+- Demonstrate that you can roll out a new deployment without causing any downtime.
-  A [script][downtime-script] has been provided for your convenience
+  Use the provided [downtime detection script][downtime-script].

 ### Level 2